GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-01-spring-exam-jdbc.md

 #### ResultSetExtractor

 While RowMapper will map each row to a single domain object, ResultSetExtractor will map the whole ResultSet to a single domain object.
+To get the resultset into your object, you need to iterate over the resultset yourself.
+In this respect it looks much like working without Spring.
+The good thing is that you do not end up with a list filled with maps but instead can make a more efficient or appropriate object.

 ResultSetExtractor is a functional interface just like RowMapper:

 ```
 public interface ResultSetExtracto<T> {